deejoe/presentations/foss-intro/src/foss-intro.rst

 .. note: A brief preview of an idea we'll expand on later, bears repeating because it's the essence of the subject.

-Or, to put it most briefly, the essential freedom for FOSS is the:
+.. note:: Or, to put it most briefly, the essential freedom for FOSS is the:

 **Freedom to *fork***